Understanding the Basics of Web Hosting

 What is Web Hosting?

-At its core, web hosting is a service that allows individuals and businesses to make their websites accessible on the internet.
+Web hosting is a service that allows individuals and businesses to make their websites accessible on the internet.
 Think of it as renting space on a server where all the files, images, and data that make up your website are stored.
 When someone types your website’s domain name into their browser, the hosting server delivers your site’s content to their screen.

 Without web hosting, your website wouldn’t have a “home” on the internet, making it impossible for users to access it.